biddy1618/rasa-crud/crudRasa/migration/static/stories.md

   - utter_dialogs - bot - what chatbot is

 ## story dialogs - bot - what do you mean
-* dialogs - bot - what do you mean
+* dialogs - bot - what
   - utter_dialogs - bot - what do you mean

 ## story dialogs - bot - what do you work